Project-Imperion/api/README.md

-# The Directorate API
+# The Imperion API
-RESTful backend API for The Directorate project.
+RESTful backend API for Project Imperion.
 Built with Node.js, TypeScript, Express, and MongoDB.

-## Overview
-This repository contains the backend API for The Directorate.
-The API provides data access and endpoints for slogans, user authentication, and any future features required by the website or other services in The Directorate ecosystem.

 ## 🛠️ Requirements
 - Node.js v18.0.0 or newer